 7.10.6B.
-If a Market Participant holds Capacity Credits associated with an Energy Producing System for a Facility that also includes a Non-Dispatchable Load, the Market Participant must not operate the Energy Producing System in a manner that results in, or has the effect of, reducing the Individual Reserve Capacity Requirement for the relevant Facility unless operating pursuant to a Dispatch Instruction or in accordance with a direction from AEMO.
+If a Market Participant holds Capacity Credits associated with an Energy Producing System for a Facility that also includes a Non-Dispatchable Load, the Market Participant must not operate the Energy Producing System in a manner that results in, or has the effect of, reducing the Peak Individual Reserve Capacity Requirement or the Flexible Individual Reserve Capacity Requirement for the relevant Facility unless operating pursuant to a Dispatch Instruction or in accordance with a direction from AEMO.

 7.10.6C.
 AEMO must document in a WEM Procedure its method for assessing compliance with clause 7.10.6B.